patrickhunner/COT-Data/README.md

 ### Cloning

-This is an overview of how to run the program by cloning the repository and running locally:
+This is an overview of how to run the program by cloning the repository and running locally (If you don't have a version of Python installed, go here https://www.python.org/downloads/):

   ```bash
   # Go to the project directory